Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: Introduction

 Likewise, our proof of Hermitian--Einstein metrics implying slope stability is similar to many established results in cscK metrics, such as Berman--Darvas--Lu \cite{BDLu}, Dervan--Ross \cite{DerRoss}, and Sj\"ostr\"om Dyrefelt \cite{Sj}; the existence of canonical metrics implying stability is proved by evaluating the asymptotic behaviour of appropriate energy functionals (Mabuchi energy for cscK metrics, Donaldson's functional for Hermitian--Einstein metrics).
+Indeed, if the vector bundle $\mathcal{E}$ is unstable and destabilised by a subsheaf $\mathcal{F} \subset \mathcal{E}$, we prove that we have a 1-parameter subgroup $\sigma_{\mathcal{F}} : \mathbb{C}^* \to \SL(H^0 (\mathcal{E}(k))^{\vee})$ (see Definition \ref{twostepfiltdef}) along which the Donaldson functional is unbounded below, by showing that the right hand side of the equation (\ref{sumthmeq}) for $\sigma_{\mathcal{F}}$ is a multiple of $\mu (\mathcal{E}) - \mu (\mathcal{F})$ and hence is negative (see Proposition \ref{prop2} and Section \ref{cantostab}).

 Finally, we note that a specific filtration of the vector bundle $\mathcal{E}$, called the Harder--Narasimhan filtration, played an important role in the study of Hermitian--Einstein metrics since the seminal work of Atiyah--Bott \cite{A-B}.
-A novel point of our work could be that we consider \textit{arbitrary} filtrations associated to the Quot-schemes, which can be compared to \cite[Section 2]{DonCalabi}. \\
+A novel point of our work could be that we consider \textit{arbitrary} filtrations associated to the Quot-schemes, which can be compared to \cite[Section 2]{DonCalabi}.